cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://chrome.google.com/webstore/detail/openlink-structured-data/egdaiaihbdoiibopledjahjaihbmjhdj/related'>OpenLink Structured Data Sniffer</a> — GoogleChrome extension which reveals structured metadata (Microdata, RDFa, JSON-LD, Turtle, etc.) embedded within HTML documents.
 </br><a href='https://github.com/gildas-lormeau/SingleFile'>SIngle File</a> — GoogleChrome, Firefox and MicrosoftEdge addon to save webpage in single html file
 </br><a href='https://chrome.google.com/webstore/detail/copy-all-links-and-image/ccddopnnikeeoogpfbnfommfoeliaidg/related'>Copy all links and image links to CSV or JSON</a> — Download all links from current webpage in CSV (for open in #Excel) or JSON
+</br><a href='http://archiveready.com'>ArchiveReady</a> — OSINT specialists most often use various web archives to analyze other people's sites.
+But if you want your descendants to be able to find your own site, check whether the code of its pages is understandable for crawlers of web archives.

 <a name="urlinshorteners"></a>